-- On the Google Scholar search page, click on the Settings link to open the Preferences page.
+- On the Google Scholar search page, click on the Settings link to open the Scholar Settings webpage.

-- Check the box next to NUI Galway.
+- In the results page check the box next to NUI Galway.

 If you allow cookies on your computer, this setting will stay in place across search sessions.

-- you can set up to two additional library preferences, if you have access to other libraries.
+- You can set up additional library preferences, if you have access to other libraries.

-- you can also set up a link to download citations to your preferred bibliographic management software, such as EndNote.
+- You can set Scholar Settings to download citations to your preferred bibliographic management software, such as EndNote.

-Rememberyou must be logged into your library account in order to access information from library subscribed databases.
+Remember if you are off-campus you must log in to access information from library subscribed databases.

 What to do if there is no FullText@NUI Galway link

 - Check the Library Catalogue – not all resources are linked through the SFX system.